dennis-tra/nebula/README.md

 Furthermore, `nebula` has a flag called `--pprof-port`.
 If this flag is set it also serves `pprof` at `localhost:pprof-port` for debugging.

-## Analysis
+## Report

-There is a top-level `analysis` folder that contains various scripts to help understand the gathered data.
-More information can be found in the respective subfolders README file.
-The following evaluations can be found there
+There is a top-level `report` folder that contains a script to generate a comprehensive data report.

-- [`geoip`](./analysis/geoip) - Uses a [Maxmind](https://maxmind.com) database to map IP addresses to country ISO codes and plots the results.
-- [`churn`](./analysis/churn) - Uses a `sessions` database dump to construct a CDF of peer session lengths.
-- [`mixed`](./analysis/mixed) - Multiple plotting scripts for various metrics of interest.
-See [wcgcyx/nebula-crawler](https://github.com/wcgcyx/nebula-crawler) for plots as I have just copied the scripts from there.
-- [`report`](./analysis/report) - A semi-automated set of scripts to generate the reports for [dennis-tra/nebula-crawler-reports](https://github.com/dennis-tra/nebula-crawler-reports)
-- More to come...

 ## Related Efforts